kaltura/kaltura-player-android/README.md

 # Kaltura Player for Android

-**Kaltura Player**  - In this playkit wraper, we tried to simplify player integration so that client applications will write less boilerplate code on its end.
+**Kaltura Player**  - In this `Playkit` wraper, we have simplified the player integration so client applications will write less boilerplate code on its end and make faster integration.

 Gradle Dependency:  `implementation 'com.kaltura.player:tvplayer:4.x.x'`